huxcrux/docker-manager/README.md

 ## known issues

 * Environent variables not compared (no update if changed)
 * Very few options can be set on containers.
-This is currently by design to get a MWP ready
+This is currently by design to get a MVP ready